Cretezy/dSock/README.md

 ### Info

-You can access info about connections and claims using the `POST /info` API endpoint.
+You can access info about connections and claims using the `GET /info` API endpoint.
 The following query params are supported:

 - Targeting (one is required):
   - `user` (string): The user ID to target